 THE BEGINNING

-The Alabama Hockey Club was founded in 2005 by University of Alabama students.
+The Alabama Hockey Club was founded in 2005 by the University of Alabama students.
 The Alabama Hockey program started as an idea in three students' heads.
 Will Damare, Adam English, and Josh Stokes began getting men's ice hockey sanctioned as a club sport at The University of Alabama.
 The hockey program joined over 40 other teams as a member of Alabama's Club Sports program in the fall of 2005.

 Word spread about the new team, and the club saw tremendous growth for the 2006-07 season.
-Alabama joined the American Collegiate Hockey Association (ACHA) at the Division-III level.
+Alabama joined the American Collegiate Hockey Association (ACHA) at the Division III level.
 The ACHA sponsors the highest level of collegiate hockey outside the NCAA's 134 collegiate hockey programs.

 With a full roster of players from around the country, the team embarked on an ambitious 15-game schedule for its first entire season.
 Alabama won its first game on Sept.
 30, 2006, in a revenge game against Vanderbilt.
 Alabama Hockey's reputation began to grow further and inspired other teams in the region.